Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 ### Project Additional Goals

-12) I have decided to add a keyboard fight sequence at the end of the game
+12) I have decided to add a keyboard fight sequence at the end of the game (with buttons for mobile/touch)
-13) so i will create the player (adding the option to name the player) and enemy (gaoler)
+13) so i will create the player (possibly adding the option to name the player) and enemy (gaoler)
-14) I will move player and enemy with event listeners for arrow keys
-15) add attacking keys ASD
+14) add attacking keys ASD with event listeners and button onclick handlers
-16) add health bar
+15) add health bar
-17) game timers and game over
+16) game completion notification (win/lose)

 ------